GrahamLea/SodaTest/Roadmap.md

 Parsing errors commuted to output
 ---------------------------------
-Errors in parsing the input currently cause exceptions that halt execution.
+Some errors in parsing the input currently cause exceptions that halt execution.
 Instead, meaningful output should always be generated that makes it easy to locate the source and cause of the failure.